Jenina1048510/history/README.md

-The collapse of Lehman Brothers in 2008 triggered a global financial crisis.
+The invention of the movable-type printing press by Johannes Gutenberg around 1440 revolutionized the spread of information in Europe.